openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

    | 70b83394-968e-4f0d-8a99-7985cd282a21 | /dev/sdb  | 2064    | HDD     | 200.0 | 199.997    |
    +--------------------------------------+-----------+---------+---------+-------+------------+

-Assign Cinder storage to the physical disk
+Assign Cinder storage to the physical disk:

 ::